Smrazavi1991/Odex-online-shop/README.md

-# Maktab-89-Django-Final-Project
+# Django-online-shop-Project

-> this project is about an online shop.
+> this project is about a simple online shop.
 <!-- > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents